Hriitz/Hriitz/README.md

 Hi, I’m **@Hriitz**
-This is my github profile.I am **ML/AI enthusiasts**.Apart from that, I am well versed in programming and know languages like C++,java and python.
+This is my github profile.I am **ML/AI enthusiasts**.Apart from that, I am well versed in programming and know languages like C/C++,java and python.
 I'm still novice and learning the ways in my field.